macacollins/book-it/README.md

 ## Client-side only

 This application is free and there is no server interaction other than loading static assets such as JS, HTML, and CSS.
+It is hosted from this repository directly on GitHub at [https://macacollins.github.io/book-it/](https://macacollins.github.io/book-it/)

 # Try it out!